Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/04_version_models.md

 ## What is model tracking?

 MLflow allows to serialize and deserialize models to a common format, track those models in MLflow Tracking and manage them using MLflow Model Registry.
 Many popular Machine / Deep Learning frameworks have built-in support through what MLflow calls [flavors](https://www.mlflow.org/docs/latest/models.html#built-in-model-flavors).
-Even if there's no flavor for your framework of choice, it's easy to [create your own flavor](https://www.mlflow.org/docs/latest/models.html#custom-python-models) and integrate it with MLflow.
+Even if there is no flavor for your framework of choice, it is easy to [create your own flavor](https://www.mlflow.org/docs/latest/models.html#custom-python-models) and integrate it with MLflow.

 ## How to track models using MLflow in Kedro project?